Rudd-O/saltstack-automation/formulas/plone/README.md

 redirects all incoming HTTP traffic to HTTPS, and all HTTPS traffic to the address specified in pillar `plone:ssl_termination:backend`.

-The `director` formula uses Varnish to select an appropriate Plone backend from the existing list of backends.

 The `container` formula sets up one or more Plone deployments with independent data folders.
 These are configured as dictionaries under the `plone:container:deployments` pillar.

+The `content_cache` formula deploys Varnish.
+The `director` pillars can configure how the appropriate Plone backend is selected from the existing list of backends.

 A command `reset-plone-instance` is provided which resets the data of any deployed Plone instance based on the data of any other Plone instance (by default `master`).
 The name of